Validating in Bittensor

 To participate as a validator, you must first register your keys with the subnet in order to receive a UID on that subnet.

-A subnet can have a maximum of 64 subnet validator UIDs and 192 subnet miner UIDs (256 total) in subnets other than Subnet 1.
+A subnet can have a maximum of 64 active subnet validator UIDs and 192 subnet miner UIDs (256 total).

 Acquiring stake